Electronic-Mango/rss-reader-telegram-bot/README.md

 ### Whitelisting
-Bot can be restricted to allow only specific user to execute commands via `TELEGRAM` - `ALLOWED_USERNAME` value in `settings.toml` or `TELEGRAM_ALLOWED_USERNAME` environment variable.
+Bot can be restricted to allow only specific users to execute bot commands via `TELEGRAM` - `ALLOWED_USERNAMES` value in `settings.toml` or `TELEGRAM_ALLOWED_USERNAMES` environment variable.
-When it is set to a specific username, then only this one user will be able to access bot commands.
 When left empty everyone will be able to access the bot.

+You can specify multiple users delimiting them via value in `ALLOWED_USERNAMES_DELIMITER` in `settings.toml`.
+By default a single `,` with no spaces is used for delimiter.

 ### Supplying RSS feed links